7 Best Private Email Services

 Mailbox.org in the world of emails stands as one of the most feature-rich and all in one email services.
 It is more than just an email but a complete ecosystem of productivity and collaboration.
 Mailbox offers a 30 day trial but no free plan but the free plan is quite affordable.
 But that affordability only matters if you just need a basic email and nothing else as all the goodies are in store for the higher personal and business plans.

-Mailbox offers the usual Email, Contacts and Calendar.
-It it takes steps further to bring Drive Storage, Online Office Suite, XMPP Chat even Video Conference.
+Mailbox offers the usual email, contacts and calendar.
+It it takes steps further to bring drive storage, online office suite, XMPP chat and even video conference.
 The office suite, chat and video conference tools are self-hosted on their own servers with no third-party and are built using open-source software (Jitsi Meet, XMPP, NextCloud).
 Mailbox also offers temporary throwaway aliases for sign-ups where you don’t wish to share your main email address.

 Mobile apps are available but nothing on Linux yet, but the presence of mobile apps gives hope that there maybe a desktop app if there is enough demand.
 Meanwhile, Thunderbird works well.
-But to access all these great features of Mailbox.org, web client can only do so.
+But to access all these great features of Mailbox.org, web client is the only way to do so, just like almost all email services.

 Key Features